Introduction to acute periodontal conditions

 Necrotic zone consisted of necrotic debris overlying the ulcerated lesions.
 Also, this zone consisted of many spirochetes of the intermediate and large type and other micro-organisms which were comparable in size and shape with fusiforms.

 Zone of spirochetal infiltration consisted of a well-preserved layer of soft tissue, but was infiltrated by spirochetes of intermediate and large size.
-No other organisms were found in this zone.
+No other micro-organisms were found in this zone.

 Clinical course of the disease:

 The condition usually has a rapid onset and crater-like punched out lesions associated with interdental papillae are characteristically present 30.
 The patient invariably complains of pain and any physical manipulation of the affected area is very painful.
 If undisturbed, the crater-like lesions get covered with an off white pseudomembrane.
 The lesions may spread from the interdental papilla to marginal gingiva and may result in the reduction of the width of attached gingiva due to necrosis of marginal gingiva.
-The consistent and non-consistent features associated with ANUG are listed in Table 27.1.
-The patient may have systemic involvement, demonstrating lymphadenopathy, fever, and malaise.
-However, these findings may not be present in every case.
-Lymphadenopathy is most commonly associated with submandibular lymph nodes and less commonly with cervical lymph nodes.
-Further, lymph node involvement is more common in children than adults 31.
+The consistent and non-consistent features associated with ANUG are listed in the following table.
+The patient may have ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book ……… Contents available in the book……..

-ANUG can be easily misdiagnosed for primary herpetic gingivostomatitis, which is caused by Herpes simplex virus 32.
+ANUG can be easily misdiagnosed for primary herpetic gingivostomatitis, which is caused by herpes simplex virus 32.
 The incidences of NUG in industrialized countries are primarily in young adults and rarely prior to adolescence while primary herpetic gingivostomatitis is diagnosed primarily in children.
-The lesion of primary herpetic gingivostomatitis is multiple small blisters distributed throughout the gingiva and oral mucosa.
+The lesions of primary herpetic gingivostomatitis are multiple small blisters distributed throughout the gingiva and oral mucosa.
 Whereas, lesions of ANUG are primarily restricted to the interdental papilla and are coated with a pseudomembrane.
-Another condition which may appear similar to ANUG is leukemic ulcers associated with gingival margins or distributed among entire mucosa.
+Another condition which may appear similar to ANUG is leukemic ulcers associated with gingival margins or distributed among the entire mucosa.

 Necrotizing ulcerative periodontitis (NUP):